Go Farther in Lightness: Production and recording

 Go Farther in Lightness has been described as an indie rock album.
 It was recorded in six weeks from November 2016, alongside producer Adrian Breakspear in Darlinghurst, Sydney, and mixed in New York City by Peter Katis.
 Le'aupepe said the album was "painstakingly put together", but that its production "was like rehab in a way".

-Opening track "Fear and Trembling" serves as a tribute to "Thunder Road" by Bruce Springsteen, who was a major musical influence for Le'aupepe.

 Reflecting on his influences, particularly Bruce Springsteen, the frontman discussed how the opening track "Fear and Trembling" is his "ham-fisted tribute to 'Thunder Road', which is very thinly veiled".
 In an interview with Triple J, he emphasised the importance of the first track, saying it was a way to "recalibrate Gang of Youths".

 Le'aupepe composed three string interludes for Go Farther in Lightness "to give the listener a breather, but also to reinforce some melodic information".
-They act as a tribute to his classically-trained father, who raised David on "everyone from Vivaldi to Puccini and Mozart".
+They act as a tribute to his classically trained father, who raised David on "everyone from Vivaldi to Puccini and Mozart".
 Le'aupepe had scored the final compositions, which ran over 450 pages, in three days.
 Track five, "L'imaginaire", is an interpolation of a Guns N' Roses melody.
 The second interlude, "Le symbolique", marks the record's half-way point beginning with an "elegant and moving instrumental", before "suddenly the tempo accelerates, and the energy picks up" to transition into "Let Me Down Easy".